aslonv/Goldilocks-Prime/README.md

 ## NTT Algorithms

--Forward NTT: Uses a Cooley-Tukey butterfly taking input in natural order and outputting in bit-reversed order
+- Forward NTT: Uses a Cooley-Tukey butterfly taking input in natural order and outputting in bit-reversed order

 - Backward NTT: Uses a Gentleman-Sande butterfly taking input in bit-reversed order and outputting in natural order, with scaling by n^-1 mod p